 Campus correspondent Tiffany Lorente shares her tricks for getting through the holiday season intact.
 Find out how you can become a campus correspondent, too!

-The holiday season is among us, and we can’t help but wonder; where did 2012 go?
+The holiday season is among us, and we can’t help but wonder; where did the year go?
 Well, just because the time flew by doesn’t mean that the last couple of months should lack productivity.
 Staying focused when surrounded by eggnog and cookies is pretty difficult.

 Exams, shopping, cooking, parties and traveling are some of the greatest concerns during the holiday season.
 Here are a few ways to stay sane and maintain your spot on Santa’s good list.

 Traveling is exhausting, especially during the holiday season.
 Exams are even worse because the stress to ace truly accumulates.

 Fortunately there is such a thing as communication and time!
 Both of which are on your side at this point, and this is key to having smooth holidays.

 If you are going to travel during this holiday season make sure you know when your flight, train or car is departing.
 Also, let those who are expecting you know when you plan on arriving and if any other transportation is necessary.